 Although more complex than simply buying a put, the bear put spread can help to minimize risk.
 Why?
 Because you are hedging your position by buying one put option and selling another put option, which can reduce losses but can also limit your potential profits.
 And, this strategy involves less capital than simply buying a put.

-There is something else you should know about the bear put spread: Because you are paying out money to initiate this strategy, it’s called a debit spread.
+Due to the fact that you are paying out money to initiate this strategy, it’s called a debit spread.
 Your goal is to sell the combined position at a price that exceeds the overall purchase price, and thus make a profit.

-A put is a contract that gives the owner the right to sell shares of a stock at a set price—known as the strike price.
+A put is a contract that gives the owner the right, but not the obligation, to sell shares of a stock at a set price—known as the strike price.
 So buyers of puts hope stock prices fall below the strike price, giving them the potential to profit.

 One advantage of the bear put spread is that you know your maximum profit (or loss) in advance.
 In fact, the maximum risk for this trade is the initial cost of the spread.
 Therefore, you have defined your risk in advance.